 Even if you like your cornbread fresh out of the oven, you will not be disappointed.

-What Can I substitute for Vegetable Oil?
+What Can I Substitute for Vegetable Oil?

 If you prefer to use something other than vegetable oil.
 Here are some of our suggestions.
 Any of these would work great with this cornbread recipe.